 Year Ended December 31, Change

-2022 2021 Amount %
+2023 2022 Amount %

 (in thousands)

-Advertising \$ 66,269 \$ 107,313 \$ (41,044) (38)%
+Advertising \$ 21,292 \$ 66,269 \$ (44,977) (68)%

-Advertising expenses decreased by \$41.0 million, or 38%, for the year ended December 31, 2022 as compared to the year ended December 31, 2021, primarily due to our cash flow and customer acquisition cost management initiatives.
-Online advertising expenses decreased by \$40.1 million and television advertising expenses decreased by \$7.5 million.
-This was offset by an increase of \$6.6 million in other advertising campaigns, including advertising focused specifically to attract retail consumers.
+Advertising expenses decreased by \$45.0 million, or 68%, for the year ended December 31, 2023 as compared to the year ended December 31, 2022, primarily due to implementing a lower-spend strategy which optimizes the cost of acquiring new customers, while balancing consumer awareness and cash flow management.
+Online advertising expenses decreased by \$18 million, television advertising expenses decreased by \$12.7 million, other advertising campaigns including advertising focused specifically to attract retail customers declined by \$4.3 million, creative content production costs decreased by \$3.9 million, and audio advertising decreased by \$2.0 million.